top of page

 paw edited.jpg

-Barbara is the head trainer and founder of Puppy Poppins and has almost 15 years of hands-on training experience.
-Animal behaviour and training has always been a strong interest and, after completing a Master’s degree in International Business and working in marketing for several years, she decided to follow her passion and dedicate her time to helping dogs and their owners build a strong and positive relationship.
+Barbara is the founder and head trainer of Puppy Poppins, with almost 15 years of hands-on experience.
+Animal behaviour has always been a strong interest and, after working in marketing for several years, she chose to follow her passion and dedicate her career to helping dogs and their owners build positive, lasting relationships.

-Barbara got certified by the Association of Pet Dog Trainers in 2012 (APDT No. 01273) and has completed a Certificate in Canine Behaviour and Training with the Cambridge Institute of Dog Behaviour and Training (CIDBT).
-She has also completed several courses with leading behaviourist Sarah Whitehead and regularly attends conferences and training courses run by organisations such as APDT and PACT to continue expanding her knowledge and stay up to date with the latest training methods.
-She also holds ABTC ATI Accreditation, which represents the current professional standard in animal training.
+She was certified by the Association of Pet Dog Trainers in 2012 (APDT No. 01273) and holds a Certificate in Canine Behaviour and Training from the Cambridge Institute of Dog Behaviour and Training (CIDBT).
+Barbara has completed further study with leading behaviourist Sarah Whitehead and regularly attends conferences and courses with organisations such as APDT and PACT to stay current with modern training methods.
+She also holds ABTC ATI Accreditation, representing the current professional standard in animal training.

 Our Training Method